-- Complete an application for admission accompanied by the nonrefundable \$150 international application fee. www.hlg.edu/admissions/internation al-students/application-information/ - Submit satisfactory TOEFL (Test of English as a Foreign Language) scores if native language is not English.
-The University requires a minimum score of 40 on the TOEFL iBT to qualify for ESL courses, and a minimum score of 70 on the TOEFL iBT to be eligible for standard University courses. - Native English speakers are required to submit an SAT or ACT official score sheet. - 4.
-Furnish reference letters from school officials, teachers, or religious leaders. - Any documentation that is not in English must be translated prior to official submission.
-It is the responsibility of the applicant to arrange and fund translation.
+- Complete an application for admission accompanied by the nonrefundable \$150 international application fee. www.hlg.edu/admissions/internation al-students/application-information/ - 2.
+Submit satisfactory TOEFL (Test of English as a Foreign Language) scores if native language is not English.
+The University requires a minimum score of 40 on the TOEFL iBT to qualify for ESL courses, and a minimum score of 70 on the TOEFL iBT to be eligible for standard University courses. - 3.
+If the International applicant has taken either the ACT, SAT, or CLT he or she should submit official score sheets to Hannibal-LaGrange University.
+These tests are recommended by not required for admission.
+Native English speakers are subject to the same entrance exam requirements as domestic students.
+If the international applicant

-- To be considered official, university transcripts received from non-U.S. institutions must be accompanied by an official translation (if not in English) and evaluation from American Education Research Corporation (AERC) or World Education Services (WES). - Provide financial documentation and financial form evidencing funds for the cost of one full year of studies, after scholarships are applied. - Meet all requirements of the U.S. Immigration Service for enrollment as a college/university student in the United States. - 9.
+- 4. Furnish reference letters from school officials, teachers, or religious leaders. - Any documentation that is not in English must be translated prior to official submission.
+It is the responsibility of the applicant to arrange and fund translation. - 6.
+To be considered official, university transcripts received from non-U.S. institutions must be accompanied by an official translation (if not in English) and evaluation from American Education Research Corporation (AERC) or World Education Services (WES).
+Students participating in athletics will need to submit their transcripts through International Credential Evaluations (INCRED) for NAIA certification. - Provide financial documentation and financial form evidencing funds for the cost of one full year of studies, after scholarships are applied. - Meet all requirements of the U.S. Immigration Service for enrollment as a college/university student in the United States. - 9.
 Provide a copy of the passport with photo. - Tuition Deposit: Submit payment of an tuition deposit in the amount of \$100.
-This deposit is refundable through May - 11.
-Housing Form: For applicants desiring on-campus housing, submit a housing form with a \$100 dorm deposit.
+This deposit is refundable through May 1. - 11.
+Housing Form: All international students are required to live in campus housing, submit a housing form with a \$100 dorm deposit.

-Admission Requirements for Adult Degree Completion Programs and Graduate Studies
+Admission Requirements for Degree Completion Programs and Graduate Studies

-Students seeking admission to one of the University's adult degree completion programs should see Admission Requirements in the Adult Degree Completion Program portion of this catalog.
+Students seeking admission to one of the University's degree completion or graduate programs should see Admission Requirements in the Division of Online and Graduate Studies portion of this catalog.